toma4423/calxy/README.md

     cd calxy
     ```

-2.  **Build and start the development container:**
+2.  **Build and start the container:**
+    ```bash
+    docker-compose up -d --build
+    ```
-    The initial setup has been completed.
-The development container is now running in the background.
-You can connect to it using Docker.
+    The initial setup is complete, and the development container will be running in the background.

 3.  **Accessing the container:**
     To open a shell inside the running container, execute: